MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

         <div id="collapse-mobilefirst-analytics" class="panel-collapse collapse" role="tabpanel" aria-labelledby="mobilefirst-analytics">
             <div class="panel-body">
-                <p>IBM MobileFirst™ Analytics introduces a redesigned console with information presentation improvements and role-based access controls.
+                <p>IBM MobileFirst Analytics introduces a redesigned console with information presentation improvements and role-based access controls.
 The console is also now available in a number of different languages.</p>

                 <p>The MobileFirst Analytics Console was redesigned to present information in an intuitive and more meaningful fashion, and uses summarized data for some event types.</p>